Top 5 Most Despised Chinese Eunuchs in Imperial Chinese History

 Wei Zhongxian goes down in Imperial Chinese history as the most corrupted and diabolical Chinese eunuch to have ever lived.
 Conversely, he was also the most successful and feared.
 At the peak of his power, Wei was addressed as the “Lord of Nine Thousand Years,” a title that placed him second only to the “Lord of Ten Thousand Years” i.e. the emperor.
 During the reign of Ming Dynasty Emperor Tianqi, all imperial edicts were delivered by Wei and issued in both the emperor’s and his name.
 So great was his power that temples were even built in his name.
 Such a practice openly violated traditional Confucian values.

 Much of Wei Zhongxian’s power stemmed from his close relationship with Emperor Tianqi and Madam Ke, the emperor’s wet nurse.
 Tianqi was an ineffectual emperor, far more interested in carpentry than courtly matters.
-He was also emotionally dependent on Wei and Ke, in many ways considering the diabolical duo his surrogate parents.
-Wei Zhongxian’s stranglehold on power would thus have likely lasted far longer had Emperor Tianqi not died at the young age of 21.
+He was also emotionally dependent on Wei and Ke, in many ways, considering the diabolical duo his surrogate parents.
+Wei Zhongxian’s stranglehold on power would thus have likely lasted far longer had Emperor Tianqi not abruptly died at the age of 21.
 Upon the emperor’s death, and because he had no living heirs, Tianqi’s brother was enthroned as Emperor Chongzhen.
-Knowing of Wei’s crimes, Chongzhen swiftly moved, first exiling the hated eunuch before ordering Imperial guards to retrieve him.
+Knowing of Wei’s crimes, Chongzhen swiftly moved, first exiling the hated eunuch before ordering Imperial guards to retrieve him for further sentencing.
 On Dec 13, 1627, Wei committed suicide during his return to Beijing by hanging himself with his belt.
 As a warning, Chongzhen then executed Wei’s many allies.
-The new emperor also had Wei’s corpse dismembered and displayed in the latter’s native village.
+The new emperor also had Wei’s corpse dismembered and displayed in the despised eunuch’s native village.

 5. Li Lianying (李连英), AD 1848–1911

-In contrast to the other eunuchs, Li Lianying was supposedly also spared a grisly end.
+In contrast to the other eunuchs, Li Lianying was also supposedly spared a grisly end.
 After the death of Cixi, he retired and left the Forbidden Palace, before dying at home in 1911.
-Despite this, Li’s notoriety left a permanent mark on Chinese mentality, becoming the name associated with the xiao ren persona (小人, literally small person, a colloquial term for sycophant).
+Despite this, Li’s notoriety left a permanent mark on Chinese mentality, becoming the name associated with the Chinese xiao ren persona (小人, literally small person, a colloquial term for sycophant).
 During the Cultural Revolution, Li’s tomb was ransacked and destroyed.
 As raiders found only Li’s skull in the tomb, some believe he didn’t die of old age but was instead murdered.
-Other rumours claim that Li was forced to commit suicide by the father of Last Emperor Puyi, or that he was assassinated by the underlings of Warlord Yuan Shikai.
+Other rumors also claim that Li was forced to commit suicide by the father of Last Emperor Puyi, or that he was assassinated by the underlings of Warlord Yuan Shikai.
 The truth of what really happened to this classic xiao ren is likely to forever remain unknown.

 Questions & Answers